-If your health care provider suspects neurotransmitter imbalances they can order a lab test from Labrix.
+If your health care provider suspects neurotransmitter imbalances they can order a lab test from Doctor's Data/Labrix.
 The test is non-invasive using a urine sample.
 Your provider will give you a collection kit, and you can collect your sample in the privacy of your own home.

-The lab test from Labrix will provide information to your health care provider to help them determine the best course of treatment.
+Your neurotransmitter test results can provide information to your health care provider to help them determine the best course of treatment.
 Most of the time neurotransmitter imbalances can be corrected with specialized nutrient blends that provide your body certain amino acids and vitamins necessary to produce and regulate neurotransmitter function.
 A variety of products are available to your health care provider to choose from to fit your specific needs.

 It is common for health care providers to order a follow up neurotransmitter test to monitor the progress of treatment.
 This allows them to adjust treatment and provide more personalized care.